FTC-Team-5197-Gearheads/Gearheader/README.md

 11. Then after, make sure to go back to the parent respository of your current project and commit these changes.
 ## Maintainence
 ### For those who installed using Option A
 1. Run `git submodule update --remote` to be up to date with changes in the master branch.
 Only stable changes will be pushed on master.
+Then in the parent repo, commit and optionally, push to its remote repo.
 ### For those who installed Option B
 1. Repeat steps for Installation
 ## Adding features